 for Veterans and the Public

-Questions to Ask Your Doctor about HIV Drugs
+Questions to Ask Your Health Care Provider about HIV Drugs

 One of the most important things you can do to make sure you take your medicine correctly is to talk with your doctor about your lifestyle, such as your sleeping and eating schedule.
 If your provider prescribes a drug, be sure and ask the following questions (and make sure you understand the answers):

 - What dose of the drug should be taken?
 How many pills does this mean?